 Annotated[list[AnyMessage], add_messages]pattern tells LangGraph to merge updates by appending rather than overwriting.
 If two parallel branches both append messages, you get both sets in the final list.

 Nodes are standard Python functions that transform the graph's state.
-The functions below implement an order lookup and a shipping analysis step.
-Each takes the current AgentState, performs external read calls (like a database query or a carrier API call), and returns a dictionary of state updates.
+The functions below implement a deployment lookup and a health analysis step.
+Each takes the current AgentState, performs external read calls (like a release-store query or metrics API call), and returns a dictionary of state updates.
 LangGraph merges those updates into the global state automatically.

-In the snippet, order_db and carrier_api are application adapters.
+In the snippet, deployment_db and metrics_api are application adapters.
 The complete local smoke test after the routing section uses in-memory adapters so you can run the graph without API keys.

 1def lookup_node(state: AgentState) -> dict[str, object]: